-REC12.1: Cervical Screening for Aboriginal and Torres Strait Islander women

-Aboriginal and Torres Strait Islander women should be invited and encouraged to participate in the NCSP and have a 5-yearly HPV test, as recommended for all Australian women.
+REC12.1: Cervical Screening for Aboriginal and Torres Strait Islander women Aboriginal and Torres Strait Islander women should be invited and encouraged to participate in the NCSP and have a 5-yearly HPV test, as recommended for all Australian women.

-REC12.2: Invitations to screen for Aboriginal and Torres Strait Islander women

-Specific efforts should be made to maximise delivery of invitations to Aboriginal and Torres Strait Islander women.
+REC12.2: Invitations to screen for Aboriginal and Torres Strait Islander women Specific efforts should be made to maximise delivery of culturally appropriate invitations to Aboriginal and Torres Strait Islander women.

-REC12.3: Cervical screening services for Aboriginal and Torres Strait Islander women Specific efforts should be made to provide screening, diagnostic and treatment services that are accessible and culturally appropriate to Aboriginal and Torres Strait Islander women.
+REC12.3: Cervical screening services for Aboriginal and Torres Strait Islander women Specific efforts should be made to provide accessible and culturally safe screening, diagnostic and treatment services to Aboriginal and Torres Strait Islander women.